Northern California CBT Network

 • Katherine Schulz, LCSW, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Aleksandra Soykin, PhD, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• Aleksandra Soykin, PhD, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Melinda White, LMFT, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• Melinda White, LMFT, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

-• Bridget Whitlow, LMFT, NCCBT Network Steering Committee, has no relevant financial relationships or conflicts.
+• Bridget Whitlow, LMFT, NCCBT Network Leadership Committee, has no relevant financial relationships or conflicts.

 Speaker Conflict of Interest Disclosure